tchebb/bose-dfu/README.md

-The second is the Electron-based "[Bose USB Link Updater][usb-link-updater]", which bundles and invokes a patched version of [dfu-util][dfu-util] that implements this protocol, which Bose seems to call "USB-DFU" based on strings in the Electron code.
-It also includes a custom utility called "dfuhid" that puts a Bose device into DFU mode, same as bose-dfu's `enter-dfu` subcommand.
+The second is the Electron-based "[Bose USB Link Updater][usb-link-updater]", which bundles and invokes a patched version of [dfu-util][dfu-util] that implements this protocol (which Bose seems to call "USB-DFU" based on strings in the Electron code).
+It also includes a custom utility called "dfuhid" that puts a device into DFU mode, serving the same purpose as `bose-dfu enter-dfu`.

-Notably, I have been unable to find source code for the modified dfu-util. dfu-util is a GPL application, and so Bose is obligated to provide source upon request.
-However, based on their license text, I expect they will honor this obligation only if you mail them a physical letter and pay for them to ship you a copy of the source on physical media.
+Notably, I have been unable to find source code for this modified dfu-util. dfu-util is a GPL application, so Bose is obligated to provide source upon request.
+However, based on their license text, I expect they will honor this obligation only if you mail them a physical letter and pay for them to ship you the source on physical media.
 This is more work than I want to do, but I will happily review the source if someone else goes to the trouble of getting it.
 It may well contain useful information that can be used to increase bose-dfu's reliability or device compatibility.

 [usb-link-updater]: https://pro.bose.com/en_us/products/software/conferencing_software/bose-usb-link-updater.html
 [dfu-util]: http://dfu-util.sourceforge.net/